aimeos/aimeos-typo3/README.md

 `composer create-project typo3/cms-base-distribution myshop`

 This will install TYPO3 into the ''./myshop/'' directory.

-Afterwards, you have to edit the composer.json file and add the ''post-install-cmd'' and ''post-update-cmd'' scripts:
+If you are using Aimeos 20.10, you have to edit the composer.json file and add the ''post-install-cmd'' and ''post-update-cmd'' scripts:

 ```
     "scripts": {